 To add a resource, click the Add button.
 Optionally, ActivePresenter gives you three choices to add the resource: from URL, from the computer and from the project.
 Besides, to edit the added content, click the Edit button.
 To remove a selected resource, click the Remove button.
 Next, click the Up and Down button if you want to change the order of the resources.

 Player Language (10)

-Player Language is a necessary function from ActivePresenter.
+Overall, Player Language is a necessary function from ActivePresenter.
 Particularly, it provides the ready translated text for the output in all supported languages through the Player Language editor.

 For more details, please refer to Editing Output Language.

 In conclusion, we’ve walked through how to customize HTML5 Player Settings in ActivePresenter 7.
 So, hope that it’s helpful.
 Don’t hesitate to visit our tutorials page for many handy tutorials about other ways to export the projects.